How to Avoid Buying a Car with Water Damage in 2024

 Additionally, it’s critical to be aware that people may experience water damage but never report the damage to insurance, instead “fixing” it themselves and selling the car privately.
 If you are involved in a private sale, you are putting yourself at risk for purchasing a car with unreported water damage.

 Checking the car title for “salvage” should be a fool-proof way to avoid buying a used car with water damage, but sometimes it’s not enough.
 To go the extra mile, look at vehicle history reports such as CARFAX or AutoCheck.
 If the car was in an accident it should be on the report, but water damage may not always be indicated.
 However, if the report has any gaps you will want to check them out and dig a little deeper.
 Ask questions and try to get answers on what happened during the gap.
-Also, if you see the car was recently purchased from an auto auction in Louisiana or New York, or other places where recent flooding may have occurred, you may want to reconsider your interest in the car.
+Also, if you see the car was recently purchased from an auto auction in Texas, Florida, Georgia, North Carolina, South Carolina, or other places where recent flooding may have occurred, you may want to reconsider your interest in the car.

 When looking at reports, you also want to be wary of a vehicle that has multiple registrations in different states.
 Some states do not require certain information to be recorded, so sellers may just be finding loopholes to hide the ugly parts of the vehicle’s history.